snok/django-guid/README.rst

         Whether to enable any custom or available integrations with :code:`django_guid`.
         As an example, using :code:`SentryIntegration()` as an integration would set Sentry's :code:`transaction_id` to match the GUID used by the middleware.

     Default: []

+* :code:`IGNORE_URLS`
+        URL endpoints where the middleware will be disabled.
+You can put your health check endpoints here.

+    Default: []